-With the rising of smartphones, mobile apps are becoming more and more popular – I have heard several businesses mentioned that if they want to engage customers and provide them a good experience, mobile apps of their own are a ‘must’.
+With the rising of smartphones, mobile apps are becoming more and more popular – I have heard several businesses mentioned that if they want to engage customers and provide them with a good experience, mobile apps of their own are a ‘must’.
 It’s undeniable that these mobile apps and native apps are great: they are powerful, rich in features and secure.
-But they have some disadvantages: they consume much space of phones, require downloading and installing and cost a lot to build.
-Thus, in the past few years, there is a new technology developed by Google that combines features offered by most modern browsers (web) with the benefits of mobile (app) to deliver the same amazing user experiences – it’s Progressive Web App (PWA).
+But they have some disadvantages: they consume a lot of space for phones, require downloading and installing and cost a lot to build.
+Thus, in the past few years, there is a new technology developed by Google that combines features offered by most modern browsers (web) with the benefits of mobile (app) to deliver the same amazing user experiences – Progressive Web App (PWA).

 What is Progressive Web App (PWA)?

 PWA can load quickly, provide a smooth experience, even with an unstable Internet connection and even work offline.
-It’s also easy to access from home screen and push notifications.
-In general, PWA are fast, reliable and engaging.
+It’s also easy to access from the home screen and push notifications.
+In general, PWA is fast, reliable and engaging.

 Why Progressive Web App (PWA) was born?